Thai Lettuce Wraps

 Instructions

-- Mince the garlic and grate the ginger.
-Whisk them together with the sesame oil, coconut aminos, ginger, garlic, chili sauce, and seasonings.
+- Prepare the sauce: Mince the garlic and grate the ginger.
+In a small bowl, whisk the garlic and ginger together with sesame oil, coconut aminos, chili sauce, salt, and pepper.
 Set the sauce aside.

-- Pour the prepared sauce over the beef and cook it together, stirring, for about 2-3 minutes.
+- Pour the prepared sauce into the skillet with the beef mixture and stir well to combine.
+Simmer over medium heat for 2-3 minutes.

-- Wash and dry the lettuce.
-Slice the lime and avocado.
-Roughly chop the cashews.
+- Wash and dry the lettuce, slice the lime and avocado, and finely chop the cashews.